 Oral communication takes place when spoken words are used to transfer information and understanding form on person to another.S.
 K. Kapur

-Oral Communication Advantages
+Modes of Oral Communication

-Oral communication advantages are mentioned below:
+Advantages of oral communication are mentioned below:

-- Immediate Feedback: The biggest advantage of oral communication is that it provides immediate feedback to both the sender and the receiver.
+The biggest advantage of oral communication is that it provides immediate feedback to both the sender and the receiver.
 Each can therefore ask for clarification and elaboration on the spot.